-In a 2015 Google study on successful teams researchers found psychological safety was the most important factor in determining a team’s effectiveness.3 In addition to team effectiveness, psychological safety can improve:
+According to a Google study on successful teams researchers found psychological safety was the most important factor in determining a team’s effectiveness.
+In addition to team effectiveness, psychological safety can improve:

 When an employee is safe to speak up without the threatening consequences of embarrassment or punishment, more ideas are shared and employee confidence boosts because members now have a voice.